nour3adel/BlackJack/README.md

 <br>

-# BlackJack Java game

- This project is a simplified version of the popular card game Blackjack (aka : '21') without bets.

 ## How to play
  At the beginning of the game, 3 players and a dealer are dealt 2 cards each.  <br>